Society of the Priests of Saint Sulpice: In the United States

 Sulpicians set foot in what is now the United States as early as 1670 when Fathers Dollier de Casson and Brehan de Galinee from Brittany landed in what would later become Detroit, Michigan.
 In 1684 Robert de la Salle headed an ill-fated expedition from France to what is now Texas, taking with him three priests, all Sulpicians.
 These were Fathers Dollier de Casson, Brehan de Galinee, and Jean Cavelier, the explorer's older brother.
 This expedition ended in failure, and the vessel carrying the three Sulpicians was shipwrecked in what is now the state of Texas.
 Among the survivors were the three Sulpicians, two of whom returned to France on the next available vessel.
 The third, Dollier de Casson, decided to remain to catechize the natives.
 This, after all, was a major motive for his coming.
 He met with little success in this endeavor, however, and finally decided to return to France as had his companions.
 His missionary zeal unslaked, he soon found a vessel to transfer him to the Sulpician enterprise in Montreal, which was quite successful and has endured down to the present day.

-In July of 1791, four Sulpicians, newly arrived from France, established the first Catholic institution for the training of clergy in the newly formed United States: St. Mary's Seminary in Baltimore.
-They were the Francis Charles Nagot, Anthony Gamier, Michael Levadoux, and John Tessier, who had fled the French Revolution.
+In July 1791, four Sulpicians, newly arrived from France, established the first Catholic institution for the training of clergy in the newly formed United States: St. Mary's Seminary in Baltimore.
+They were Francis Charles Nagot, Anthony Gamier, Michael Levadoux, and John Tessier, who had fled the French Revolution.
 Purchasing the One Mile Tavern then on the edge of the city, they dedicated the house to the Blessed Virgin.
 In October they opened classes with five students whom they had brought from France, and thereby established the first enduring community of the Society in the nation.

 In March, 1792 three more priests arrived, Abbé Chicoisneau, Abbé John Baptist Mary David, and Abbé Benedict Joseph Flaget.
 Two seminarians arrived with them, Stephen T. Badin and another named Barret.
 They were joined in June of that same year by the Abbés Ambrose Maréchal, Gabriel Richard and Francis Ciquard.
 Many of these early priests were sent as missionaries to remote areas of the United States and its territories.
 Flaget and David founded the Catholic Seminary of St. Thomas, at Bardstown, Kentucky.
 It was the first seminary west of the Appalachians.
 Their St. Thomas Catholic Church, built there in 1816, is the oldest surviving brick church in Kentucky.
 In 1796, Louis William Valentine Dubourg arrived and became the president of Georgetown University.
 Later he became the first bishop of the Louisiana Territory.